Geoc2022/Geoc2022.github.io/content/other/diff_eq_eigen.md

 draft = false
 title = 'Differential Equations and Eigenvalues'

-summary = "Explore how the eigenvalues of a matrix determine the behavior of differential equations" description = "A visual introduction to the differential equation x' = Ax, showing how the nature of the matrix A — specifically its eigenvalues — shapes the solution." readTime = false autonumber = false math = true
+summary = "How to use spectral theory to visualize differential equations" description = "How to use spectral theory to visualize differential equations" readTime = false autonumber = false math = true